zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 {% endhint %}

 You can parameterize a step by creating a subclass of the `BaseParameters`.
-When an object like this is passed to a step, it is not treated like other artifacts within ZenML.
-(Artifacts are the inputs and outputs of steps, but these parameters objects are handled differently.)
+When an object like this is passed to a step, it is not handled like other artifacts within ZenML. ([Visit this page](../../starter-guide/pipelines/pipelines.md#artifacts) to learn more about the difference between artifacts and parameters in ZenML.)
 Instead, it gets passed into the step when the pipeline is instantiated.

 ```python
 import numpy as np